Battle of Elsenborn Ridge: 16 December

 On the morning of Saturday, 16 December, a snowstorm blanketed the forests and the temperature dropped to 10 F. The German attack opened with a massive artillery bombardment along a 100 mi wide front just before 05:30.
 American commanders initially believed that the German fire was a retaliatory assault in response to the American advance at the Wahlerscheid crossroads.
 Large numbers of German infantry followed the barrage and attacked.

 The northern assault was led by the I SS Panzer Corps.
-1st SS Panzer Division was the spearhead of the attack, led by SS Obersturmbannführer Joachim Peiper's kampfgruppe, which consisted of 4,800 men and 600 vehicles, including 35 Panthers, 45 Panzer IVs, 45 Tiger IIs, 149 half-tracks, 18 105mm and 6 150mm artillery pieces, and 30 anti-aircraft weapons.
+1st SS Panzer Division was the spearhead of the attack, led by SS Obersturmbannführer Joachim Peiper's kampfgruppe, which consisted of 4,800 men and 600 vehicles, including 35 Panthers, 45 Panzer IVs, 45 Tiger IIs, 149 half-tracks, 18 105 mm and 6 150 mm artillery pieces, and 30 anti-aircraft weapons.
 Dietrich's plan was for the 12th Panzer Division to follow 12th Volksgrenadier Division's infantry who were tasked with capturing the villages and towns immediately west of the International Highway along the Lanzerath-Losheimergraben road and to advance northwest towards Losheimergraben.
-From there they would capture Bucholz Station and then drive 72 mi through Honsfeld, Büllingen, and a group of villages named Trois-Ponts, to Belgian Route Nationale N-23, and cross the River Meuse.
+From there they would capture Bucholz Station and then drive 72 mi through Honsfeld, Büllingen and a group of villages named Trois-Ponts, to Belgian Route Nationale N-23, and cross the River Meuse.
 During the actual battle the 1st SS instead bypassed Elsenborn, taking a route further south than planned.

-The German 277th Volksgrenadier Division, assigned the task of capturing Krinkelt-Rocherath, just southeast of Elsenborn Ridge, was composed for the most part of inexperienced and poorly trained conscripts.
+The 277th Volksgrenadier Division, assigned the task of capturing Krinkelt-Rocherath, just southeast of Elsenborn Ridge, was composed for the most part of inexperienced and poorly trained conscripts.
 Rocherath to the north and Krinkelt to the south share the same main street.
 The infantry advance was supported by an array of searchlights that lit up the clouds like moonlight allowing the inexperienced German infantry to find their way, but in some locations the German troops, backlit by the searchlights, became easy targets for American forces.
 These clouds, and the snowstorms over the following days, prevented the superior Allied air forces from attacking German forces.
 The American troops in the forward positions near the International Highway were quickly overrun and killed, captured, or even ignored by the Germans, intent on keeping to their timetable for a rapid advance.

 However, during their retreat earlier that autumn they had destroyed the Losheim-Losheimergraben road bridge over the railway.
 German engineers were slow to repair the bridge on the morning of 16 December, preventing German vehicles from using this route.
 A railroad overpass they had selected as an alternative route could not bear the weight of the German armor.
 Peiper received new orders directing him west along the road through Lanzerath to Bucholz Station.
 Before even reaching Lanzerath, Peiper lost three tanks to German mines and was slowed by mine-clearing operations.